Madeleine ffrench-Mullen: 1916 Easter Rising

 During the 1916 Easter Rising, ffrench-Mullen served as a lieutenant in the Irish Citizen Army.
 She saw action with the St Stephen's Green and Royal College of Surgeons garrison.
 In St Stephen's Green she was in command of the 15 Citizen Army women who set up a medical station and field kitchen.
 While occupying St Stephen's Green, she and her comrades came under sustained heavy fire from the Shellbourne Hotel and buildings on the north side of the Green.
-After the surrender of the College of Surgeons garrison ffrench-Mullen was one of the 77 women who had fought in the Rising who were imprisoned, among them her close friend Kathleen Lynn.
+After the surrender of the College of Surgeons garrison ffrench-Mullen was one of the 77 women who had fought in the Rising who were imprisoned, among them her life partner Kathleen Lynn.
 While in captivity ffrench Mullen was moved three times, spending time in Richmond Barracks, Kilmainham Gaol and Mountjoy Jail.
 She was released on 5 June 1916.

 Ffrench-Mullen and Kathleen Lynn

 Ffrench-Mullen met Kathleen Lynn through Inghinidhe na h-Éireann.
 In 1915, she moved into Lynn's home in Belgrave Road, Rathmines, where they lived together for 30 years, until ffrench-Mullen's death in 1944.

 Ffrench-Mullen recorded in her prison diary in 1916 that she could face prison without fear once Lynn (whom she referred to as "the Doctor") and she were together.
 Katherine Lynch of the Women's Studies Centre at University College Dublin describes them as partners, calling them part of a network of lesbians living in Dublin—which included Helena Molony, Louie Bennett and Elizabeth O'Farrell—who met through the suffrage movement and later became involved with the national and trade union movement.
+These women were featured, along with Eva Gore-Booth and others, in a 2023 TG4 documentary about "the radical queer women at the very heart of the Irish Revolution": Croíthe Radacacha (Radical Hearts).

 Legacy: St Ultan's

-Madeleine ffrench-Mullen and Kathleen Lynn established Saint Ultan's Children's Hospital, also known as Teach Ultan, was a female-run hospital for infants at 37 Charlemont Street, Dublin in 1919.
+Madeleine ffrench-Mullen and Kathleen Lynn established Saint Ultan's Children's Hospital, also known as Teach Ultan, which was a female-run hospital for infants at 37 Charlemont Street, Dublin in 1919.
 The hospital focused on children's health and wellbeing, an area that was perceived at the time as women's concern.
 In the aftermath of WW1 many health problems had arisen including a rise in venereal diseases such as syphilis, carried from soldiers returning home from war.
-Many of Ireland's infants of the time suffered from congenital syphilis (inherited disease from mother at birth) this was a driving factor in the opening of St Ultan's hospital.
+Many of Ireland's infants of the time suffered from congenital syphilis (inherited disease from mother at birth), and this was a driving factor in the opening of St Ultan's hospital.
 Tuberculosis was endemic in Ireland during its time as a British colony.
-Against steadfast opposition by the State and the Catholic Church, Lynn and ffrench Mullen established a vaccination project, vaccinating thousands of impoverished children who would certainly have succumbed to TB without their vaccines.
+Against steadfast opposition by the State and the Catholic Church, Lynn and ffrench Mullen established a vaccination project, vaccinating thousands of impoverished children who would have died of TB without their vaccines.
 Their success led to the foundation of Ireland's BCG programme, which has vaccinated all babies since the 1950s.